 Pruning: Prune out old blooms and dead, dying or damaged leaves when they occur.
 Cut leaves at the base where the leaf joins the main stalk with a pair of sharp scissors.
 You can also trim browning edges from Calathea with scissors.
 Disinfect the scissors before use to prevent spreading bacteria and other harmful microorganisms.

 Repotting: Repot when roots are pounding in old pot, they might also grow out from bottom holes.
 One indication is also that soil is drying out quickly or much faster than earlier.

-Calatheas like most of the other house plants need light/airy/fluffier soil.
+Calatheas like most of the other house and home green plants need light/airy/fluffier soil.
 Mix 1 part perlite and cactus medium to 2-3 part of universal potting soil.
 This will increase drainage and oxygen to your plant’s roots.
 Use only good quality soils.

-Poisonous info for cats, dogs, humans: Calathea family is not poisonous.
+Poisonous info for cats, dogs, humans: Calathea family is not toxic.